gabrieltwallin/gabrieltwallin.github.io/_pages/about.md

 My research is centered around fairness and interpretability of statistical models and machine learning algorithms for the social and behavioral sciences.
 So far, I have addressed these topics by developing new methodology for e.g. model-based clustering, multivariate outlier detection and exploratory factor analysis.

-Check out the [webpage](https://psychometricslab.com/) of my research group for more information related to my research.
+Check out the [web page](https://psychometricslab.com/) of my research group for more information related to my research.

 My research is funded by the Swedish Research Council.